AstrobioMike/bit/README.md

 conda install -c bioconda -c astrobiomike bit
 ```

 Each command has a help menu accessible by either entering the command alone or by providing `-h` as the only argument.
-Once installed, you can see all available by entering `bit-` and pressing tab twice.
+Once installed, you can see all available commands by entering `bit-` and pressing tab twice.